Last Updated on

 Most artists will use their first and last name or just their last name for a domain name.

 If you have a common name such as “Smith,” you will want to do a search to see if that domain name is available.

 Keep in mind that just using your name might not be the best domain name for you to use.
 You will want people to know that you are an artist.

 You can be more specific by including your niche.
-An example for your art gallery would be “YOURNAMEFINEART.com.
-By adding fine art after your name in the domain you are telling people what type of site that they are going to.
+An example of your art gallery would be “YOURNAMEFINEART.com.
+By adding fine art after your name in the domain you are telling people what type of site they are going to.